 So what if you are an Olympic body builder or are trying to gain some serious muscle?
 In this case, your protein needs will be higher than us average vegetarians and you may be considering supplementing with protein powders or protein shakes.
 My personal trainer says to read the label and watch out for cheap fillers in whey and soy protein powders.
 She says it's best to shell out and invest in a good quality.
-I personally recommend hemp protein powder and green proteins as well.
+Here's a few of my favorite vegan protein powders.

 Protein content: Varies by brand, so read the label.

 Why you should eat it: Well, you shouldn't really unless you have special protein needs, as real food is always best.